 Choosing an email theme

 Next you can choose a theme for the email blast.
-Once you click on a theme image, you will be taken to the body section to add content to your email.
-Before the blast is sent, you can go back to the Theme tab and choose a different public theme for your email.
+You may select one of our public themes, or you may create a custom theme.
+If you are using a public theme, once you click on your selected theme, you will be automatically taken to the Body tab to add content to your email.
+Remember that before the blast is sent, you can go back to the Theme tab and choose a different public theme for your email if you would like.

 In the body of the email, you can change how the name of your broadcaster is seen by email recipients.
 There are two options that will convey that your message is coming from a person: use the sender's full name (e.g. CJ MinsterCheng) or use the sender's name and your organization's name (e.g. CJ, NationBuilder).